msea1/MiscCode/Travel/test.md

 ![2b7802a6edaedc59e997a013158a2988][2]

 The plan for the month expires tomorrow.
-So a la 2015 I just disabled autopay.
+So a la 2015, I just disabled autopay.
 And set it to resume on the 5th.
-So that's 19 days without a useless charge saving me $20
+So that's 19 days without a useless service plan, saving me $20!
 _Boston Logan International Airport Boston United States 42.368, -71.018_

 ---